DUP under mounting pressure to drop Assembly veto to let organ donor law pass

 He told politicians in a letter that they could progress the legislation in a single Assembly sitting by electing a Speaker, and without the need to nominate a First Minister and deputy First Minister and reform the executive.

-But in his letter to MLAs, Mr Maskey said the issue was one of “timing and choreography”.
+But in a letter to MLAs, Stormont Speaker Alex Maskey said the issue was one of “timing and choreography”.

 He said: “If the relevant secondary legislation was laid, it is theoretically possible for any recall notice to include firstly the election of a Speaker and Deputy Speakers, and then a motion citing the relevant regulations and seeking their approval.